benhylau/mesh-workshop/README.md

 ### Connect to Access Point

-The Raspberry Pi 3 on-board WiFi radio is configured as an Access Point with:
+The Raspberry Pi's 3 on-board WiFi radio is configured as an Access Point with:

 	SSID:       <hostname>
 	Password:   password